 In the normal course of business, the Group and the Bank make various commitments and incurs certain contingent liabilities with legal recourse to its customers.
-No material losses are anticipated as a result of these transactions, and hence are not provided for in the financial statements.
+No material losses are anticipated as a result of these transactions.

 The commitments and contingencies constitute the following: